securefederatedai/openfl/docs/running_the_federation.interactive_api.rst

 We also have requirements on task signature.
 Task should accept the following objects:

 1. model - will be rebuilt with relevant weights for every task by `TaskRunner`
-2. data_loader - data loader that will provide local data
+2. :code:`data_loader` - data loader that will provide local data
 3. device - a device to be used for execution on collaborator machines
 4. optimizer (optional) - model optimizer, only for training tasks